broxus/octusbridge-solana-docs/MVP/from_solana_to_ever_with_solana_tokens.md

 * `Token root` account address
 * Decimals count

-It will not have any state because we assume that it is created when user has successfully deposited his funds to the vault.
+It will not have any status because we assume that it is created when user has successfully deposited his funds to the vault.